jiegec/kb/docs/hardware/gpgpu.md

 Ada Lovelace 架构的 AD102 包括：

-- 12 个 GPC，每个 GPC 有 6 个 TPC，每个 TPC 有 2 个 SM：一共 144 个 SM
+- 12 个 GPC，每个 GPC 有 6 个 TPC，每个 TPC 有 2 个 SM：一共 144 个 SM（`The full AD102 GPU includes 12 Graphics Processing Clusters (GPCs), 72 Texture Processing Clusters (TPCs), 144 Streaming Multiprocessors (SMs)`）
-- 每个 SM 有四个 Processing Block，每个 PB 包括 16 个 FP32/INT32 core，16 个 FP32 core，1 个第四代 Tensor Core，4 个 LD/ST unit，4 个 SFU
-- 此外每个 SM 还有 2 个 FP64 core
+- 12 个 32 位内存控制器，一共 384 位（`a 384-bit memory interface with 12 32-bit memory controllers`）
+- 每个 SM 有四个 Processing Block，每个 PB 包括 16 个 FP32/INT32 core，16 个 FP32 core，1 个第四代 Tensor Core，4 个 LD/ST unit，4 个 SFU（`Each SM in AD10x GPUs contain 128 CUDA Cores, one Ada Third-Generation RT Core, four Ada Fourth-Generation Tensor Cores, four Texture Units, a 256 KB Register File, and 128 KB of L1/Shared Memory`，`Like prior GPUs, the AD10x SM is divided into four processing blocks (or partitions), with each partition containing a 64 KB register file, an L0 instruction cache, one warp scheduler, one dispatch unit, 16 CUDA Cores that are dedicated for processing FP32 operations (up to 16 FP32 operations per clock), 16 CUDA Cores that can process FP32 or INT32 operations (16 FP32 operations per clock OR 16 INT32 operations per clock), one Ada Fourth-Generation Tensor Core, four Load/Store units, and a Special Function Unit (SFU) which executes transcendental and graphics interpolation instructions.`）
+- 此外每个 SM 还有 2 个 FP64 core（`The AD102 GPU also includes 288 FP64 Cores (2 per SM) which are not depicted in the above diagram.
+The FP64 TFLOP rate is 1/64th the TFLOP rate of FP32 operations.
+The small number of FP64 Cores are included to ensure any programs with FP64 code operate correctly, including FP64 Tensor Core code.`）

 <figure markdown>
   ![](gpgpu_ada_lovelace_sm.png){ width="600" }